software-architects/msft-intelligent-app-workshop/Exercises/exercise1-devops/README.md

 In the past, WWI has used C# and the .NET Framework to develop its ERP system.
 A few years ago, the software development team at WWI installed a Microsoft *Team Foundation Server* for source code control.
 The build and release processes are not automated.
 Developers build new releases on their developer machines.
 Deployment is done manually by copying files to the web server.

+In the last year, WWI has increasingly been hiring external contractors for doing development work.
+They are typically not working on-site.
+They work at home or offices of partner companies.
+The externals access WWI's networking using a VPN connection.
+Through this VPN, they can access WWI's TFS.

 In a workshop, WWI's developers gathered the following major problems with their current workflow:

-1. Building and releasing new versions is very error-prone.
+1. Human mistakes led to quite a few problems with new releases.
+Building and releasing new versions is generally quite error-prone.
 Therefore, the development teams considers reducing the number of new release from one release per quarter to one release per year.
+1. External developers constantly complain about VPN problems.
+WWI's Cyber Security department wants to limit access permissions to the network and to WWI servers to the absolute minimum.
+Frequently, necessary permissions get taken away or questioned.
+1. Testing is a manual process at WWI.
+More testers would be urgently needed but HR budget is very limited.
 1. Only two persons in the team know exactly what to do to deploy new versions.
 If they are sick, deploying new versions is very risky.
 1. TFS is quite outdated as nobody in the team finds the time to update TFS.
 1. Another development team responsible for WWI's website already uses Docker on Linux and is very happy with it.
 The .NET development team would like to try Docker, too.
 For that, they would have to use Linux instead of Windows.